castlegateit/cgit-wp-acf-events/README.md

 ## Widget ##

 If your theme supports widgets, the events calendar can also be added as a widget.

-## UK dates ##

-If the [CMB UK date field plugin](https://github.com/castlegateit/cgit-wp-cmb-ukdate) plugin is installed and you are using the Custom Meta Boxes plugin, the start and end dates will use that field type.
-If not, they will use the standard Unix date field.

 ## License